Monday January 23 2023.

 What could a Labour government mean for UK towns and cities?

 Urban policy in England is central to shaping the socio-economic fortunes of cities and metropolitan areas.
 From the role of private enterprise in the 1980s under Margaret Thatcher through to the start of devolution for metro regions under the coalition, political decisions create lasting legacies.
 With a General Election potentially likely in May and the prospect of political change, what could a Labour administration mean for our towns and cities?

 Want to keep up-to-date with news, insight and opinion from across our world?

-Subscribe now to recieve our weekly newsletter, VIEWPOINT direct to your inbox.
+Subscribe now to receive our newsletter, VIEWPOINT direct to your inbox.